svenkreiss/svenkreiss.github.io/content/ancient-ml-2018-03.md

-Title: Ancient ML
+Title: Ancient ML 1
 Date: 2018-03-01
 Category: ML
 Tags: ancient ML
-Summary: Ancient Machine Learning is a serious of paper reading notes.
-These are the notes for February 2018.
+Summary: Ancient ML is a serious of paper reading notes.
+This first edition covers the first mention of AI and the Mathematical Theory of Communication.
 Status: draft

+## What is Ancient ML?

+Ancient ML is a serious of paper reading notes.
+The purpose is to review outstanding contributions to machine learning that are valuable to the formation as an academic field.
+It will distill a few outstanding statements per paper.

+Some rules about the papers:

+* have at least 500 citations
+* be sufficiently old so that interest in them cannot be considered a conflict for industry ML researchers and engineers
+* have had impact on academia so that they would be considered valuable to teach

+It's not supposed to be a summary but rather inspire reading of the papers itself and discussions in person.
+This first edition covers the first mention of Artificial Intelligence and the Mathematical Theory of Communication.

 ## A Proposal for the Dartmouth Summer Research Project on Artificial Intelligence, August 31, 1955 [@@mccarthy2006proposal], [PDF](https://www.aaai.org/ojs/index.php/aimagazine/article/download/1904/1802)